aws-samples/reactive-refarch-cloudformation/README.md

 5. Either create a new CloudFormation stack by deploying the master.yaml template, or update your existing stack with your version of the templates.

 ### Build the microservices

-All microservices a implemented using Java 11 and Golang and the Java microservices use Maven for dependency management.
+All microservices a implemented using Java 8/11 and Golang and the Java microservices use Maven for dependency management.

 #### Main application

+The application has two different build-targets: standard build with Maven without any special paratemers and with the profile `native-image-fargate` which builds a native binary using [GraalVM](https://www.graalvm.org/).
+For this particular build target, it is necessary to also use a different Dockerfile (`Dockerfile-native`) which uses a [multistage build process](https://docs.docker.com/develop/develop-images/multistage-build/) to copy necessary files from the GraalVM-builder image to the target image (`libsunec.so` and `cacerts`).

+##### Standard build target

 1. Change directory to `services/tracking-service/reactive-vertx`: `cd services/tracking-service/reactive-vertx`
 2. Build an User-JAR using Maven: `mvn clean install -Dmaven.test.skip=true`
-3. Build a Docker image: `docker build . -t smoell/reactive-vertx`
+3. Build a Docker image: `docker build . -t <your_docker_repo>/reactive-vertx` -f Dockerfile

+##### Native GraalVM build target

+For this build target, it is necessary to install GraalVM version 1.0.0-rc14.

+1. Change directory to `services/tracking-service/reactive-vertx`: `cd services/tracking-service/reactive-vertx`
+2. Use GraalVM to build the application: `export JAVA_HOME=/usr/lib/jvm/graalvm-ce-1.0.0-rc14`
+3. Build an User-JAR using Maven: `mvn -Dmaven.test.skip=true -Pnative-image-fargate clean package`
+4. Build a Docker image: `docker build . -t <your_docker_repo>/reactive-vertx` -f Dockerfile-native

 #### Redis Updater

 1. Change directory to `services/redis-updater`: `cd services/redis-updater`
 2. Build an ZIP file using make: `make build`

 #### Kinesis Consumer

 1. Change directory to `services/redis-updater`: `cd services/redis-updater`
 2. Build an ZIP file using make: `make build`